 Great tattoos are not cheap.
 Getting inked is a lifetime investment.
 If you're spending a few hundred dollars, up to a few grand on a brand new tattoo, consider this.
 Invest in your inked investment and consider purchasing a premium tattoo aftercare product.

 The $25-50 can make a significant difference in how your new tattoo recovers and looks after it's healed and years to come.

 Consider how crazy it is that people will think nothing of dropping $50-$250 on something like a cell phone case to protect their mobile phone.
 Yet they will skimp out on spending $25-50 on a quality natural tattoo aftercare product for their new tattoos.
 Consider that your new tattoo will outlive every mobile device you own.
 Not sure about you, but I want my ink to out-live me.

 Do your research.
 There are a lot of tattoo aftercare healing products to choose from: some great, some good and some not so good.

 Choose a product with natural ingredients that nourish your skin.
 Also make sure the tattoo aftercare is non-comedogenic, meaning it will not suffocate your skin.
 And most importantly, read the ingredients.
 Always avoid any product with any of these petroleum ingredients listed:

-If your artist uses or recommends any of any petroleum-based products, consider politely saying, "no thanks."
+If your tattoo artist uses or recommends any of any petroleum-based products, consider politely saying, "no thanks."
 To be safe, always bring your chosen tattoo aftercare product with you to your tattoo session.